dmarx/keyframed/README.md

 - **Interpolation** - Interpolation is the process of estimating a value between two known values based on their relative positions.
 The Keyframed class allows you to specify an interpolation method for a given index, which will be used to estimate the value of that index based on the values of

+---

+* Keyframes: In a Keyframed object, keyframes are specific indices where a value is defined.
+All other indices are filled in using interpolation.

+* Keyframing: Keyframing refers to the process of defining specific values at keyframes and using interpolation to fill in values for the indices in between.

+* Boundedness: A Keyframed object is said to be bounded if it has a defined length.
+An unbounded Keyframed object has no defined length and can be iterated indefinitely.

+* Interpolation: Interpolation is the process of estimating a value between two known values.
+In the context of a Keyframed object, interpolation is used to estimate the values for indices between keyframes.

 ## Basic Usage

 In this library, a "keyframe" is a specific point in your data that has a defined value.
 For example, if you have a series of numbers that represent the positions of a moving object at specific times, each of those position measurements is a keyframe.